TwitchPlaysPokemon/tpp-streamdocs/description/active/pbr/06 Token Matches.md

 **Select a Metaset** by typing: */w tpp match [metaset] [blue team]/[red team] t[amount]*

-Chose from 1 of 10 Metasets for your battle: *adavnced, stadium 2, uber, runmons, luckmons, starters, seismic toss, KAPOW, rough skin, input war*
+Chose from 1 of 10 Metasets for your battle: *advanced, stadium2, ubers, runmons, luckmons, starters, seismictoss, KAPOW, roughskin, inputwar*

 **Need something specific?** If a metaset has more than one moveset for a Pokémon, you can specify with a dash (*[pokemon]-[moveset],...*)